MarcosSaade/optimal-sp500/README.md

 ---

-## 📝 References

-See the project's bibliography or issue tracker for methodology references and suggested citations.

----

 ## 📞 Support

 For questions or issues:
 1. Check the code documentation in each module
-2. Review the methodology section above
+2. Review `DOCUMENTATION.md` for detailed technical information
-3. Examine the EDA notebook for data insights
+3. Examine `notebooks/eda.ipynb` for data insights
+4. See `QUICKSTART.md` for setup instructions

 ---

 ## ⚖️ License

-This project is for educational and research purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-**Last Updated**: October 2025
-**Status**: Production Ready ✅
+## 👤 Author

+**Marcos Saade**

+---

+*Last Updated: October 2025*